DifferentRegulytoryFoundations/The-World-Country/README.md

 Increase in non-market liquidity:
 Non-market liquidity will increase by % of GDP growth.
 With a general drop in market liquidity and a fall in GDP, non-market liquidity does not increase until the peak of GDP growth is overcome, taking into account complex inflation.
 If GDP grows but market liquidity decreases, GDP will be recalculated (a situation may arise where, with GDP growth, the amount of liquidity in the market will decrease and prices will fall, and technically GDP may show growth and fall in numbers, then the recalculation will be made without taking into account the decrease in liquidity as if there was no withdrawal).

+It system of currency can be combined with 2x currency system where have non debt small emission upper and currency system with debt to Round Table (dotation%, difficult %)

 The Global Exchange is a global exchange trading currencies, commodities, tokenized assets, stocks, derivatives, and all types of resources.
 - Every citizen of the world has the right to register and trade all instruments included in the exchange.